eddiebrunson/Udacity_Intro_to_python_programming/README.md

-# Udacity_Intro_to_python_programming
+# Notes: Udacity's Intro to Python Programming

+___

-My notes on Udacity's Introduction to Python Programming
+This is where I'll be keeping my notes on Udacity's Introduction to Python Programming course.